barryclark/jekyll-now/_posts/2021-01-15-dft-spectral-leakage-and-windowing.md

 [^periodic_summation]: If we wrote this formally, this will give us the periodic summation of the function $$f$$, which is something that should be familiar from the last article.
 The DFT actually operates on one period of this periodic summation.
 We've come full circle.
 [^gibbs_phenomenon]: If the periodic continuation introduces discontinuous jumps, then we'll also observe the [Gibbs Phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon).
 [^sampling_delta]: Except for this $$\delta$$-distribution in there, which gets smoothed away if we think finite binning.
 See also the [discussion on sampling](/blog/2020/the-discrete-fourier-transform/#sampling) in the previous article.
+[^whole period]: More generally, an integer number of periods.